Best Bike Racks for Cars: Trunk-Mount and Hitch-Mount Picks for Every Budget

 Top features to look for in a bike rack for your car

-This is the first thing to figure out.
-A trunk-mount rack attaches to the back of your car using straps and hooks — no special equipment needed.
-It's more affordable and works on most vehicles.
-A hitch-mount rack slides into a square receiver hitch (a tow bar attachment point) on the back of your car.
-If your SUV or minivan has one, a hitch-mount rack is generally easier to load, more stable, and can carry heavier bikes.
-Check your vehicle manual or look under the rear bumper to see if you have a hitch receiver.
+This is the first question to answer before anything else.
+A trunk-mount rack hooks onto the back of your car using straps and padded hooks — no hitch required.
+These are more affordable and work on most cars and SUVs, making them a great entry point.
+A hitch-mount rack plugs directly into a trailer hitch receiver on the back of your vehicle.
+If your SUV or minivan has a hitch (many do from the factory), a hitch-mount rack is more stable, easier to load, and can typically carry more bikes.
+Check your car's manual or look at the back bumper area — if there's a square opening, you probably have a hitch.

 Our Top Picks at a Glance